-The department is alerting the committee that it has initiated an update of the Site Selection Criteria and Evaluation Handbook.
+The department is alerting the committee that it has initiated an update of the Site Selection Criteria and Evaluation Handbook, referenced in regulation 4 AAC 31.020(a)(8).

 Background

 Last Updated/Current Edition

 Publication last updated in 2011.
 Current edition available on the department's website (education.alaska.gov/facilities/publications/SiteSelection.pdf).
 The publication includes a companion scoring matrix tool using the Microsoft Excel platform.